samkennerly/suneku/README.md

-# UNDER CONSTRUCTION #
-this repo is not ready for public use yet!

 # start doing data science with suneku

 Suneku is a complete environment for inspecting, visualizing, and analyzing data using [Python 3](https://www.python.org/).